 - Summer Holidays Start: 23rd July 2022

 Top Things to do in the Birmingham School Holidays

 With the Birmingham school holiday dates marked down in your calendar, not it’s time to start exploring.
 We suggest you start with these 5 Birmingham attractions:

-If you love a good game of adventure mini-golf with the kids, you should add Mr. Mulligan’s Birmingham on your list of things to do during the Birmingham school holidays.
-And that applies to any holidays since this indoor activity is great no matter the weather.
+If you love a good game of adventure mini-golf with the kids, you should add Mr Mulligan’s Birmingham to your list of things to do during the Birmingham school holidays.
+And that applies to any holiday since this indoor activity is great no matter the weather.

 2. Rush Trampoline Park Birmingham

 Who doesn’t like a bit of trampolining?
 Some carefree bouncing can make anyone feel like a child again but at the huge Rush Trampoline Park Birmingham, there’s much more than just trampolines (although there are over 100 of them!).
 Whether you’re up for an extreme family basketball or dodgeball face-off, or you fancy taking on the assault course, or maybe you just want to dive into the foam pit, it’s all there and it’s just a tiny bit of what’s on offer!

 Rush Birmingham is located only 4 miles south of Birmingham city centre, so it’s easily accessible and it won’t take you a long time to get there.